mcdonalds532/Sliding-Puzzle-Solver/README.md

 Note: A solution to the 5x5 puzzle is not guaranteed with this algorithm.
 4x4 and 3x3 should solve with no issue.

-A* chooses the best possible state to traverse to based on the lowest f(n) value of a node in the priority queue or min-heap. f(n) = g(n) + h(n) g(n) = the cost from the initial state to the current state h(n) = Chebyshev Distance of target tiles to their target locations + vertical and horizontal Linear Conflict penalties
+A* chooses the best possible state to traverse to based on the lowest f(n) value of a node in the priority queue or min-heap:
+1. f(n) = g(n) + h(n)
+2. g(n) = the cost from the initial state to the current state
+3. h(n) = Chebyshev Distance of target tiles to their target locations + vertical and horizontal Linear Conflict penalties

 # Instructions